jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 Minor questions
 1. What is the fraction of overlap between the circular images in percent?

+The overlap between adjacent circular tiles was 12.9% for the eucentric focus condition and 10.3% for the fringe-free focus condition.
+We have included this information in the manuscript.

 2. The hardware used by the authors is a non-common high-performance unit.
 Could the authors give a time estimate for processing on one full lamella on a more conventional consumer GPU such as Nvidia 3000-series?